Not every church has a huge worship band.

 Way Maker – Bethel ft.
 The McClures

 This is one of those songs that unexpectedly takes the world by storm.
-Nearly every worship band and major Christian artist has covered it by now, and it will continue its rise in 2021.
+Nearly every worship band and major Christian artist has covered it by now, and it will continue its rise.
 It works with a big band or just a guitar or piano.
 Your church will worship like never before when you play it.

 In Christ Alone – Stuart Townend, performed by Lauren Daigle